Your A to Z Guide for Cybersecurity Terms

 Social engineering uses human psychology to “engineer” or manipulate people into surrendering confidential information and valuable assets.
 For example, instead of hackers attacking your network, they may pose as an IT support person to trick a staff member into revealing their credentials.

-About 43% of IT professionals report being targeted by social engineering.
+Social engineering attacks are rising, with Accenture Security reporting a 16% annual increase and noting that 85% of organizations now experience them.
 Cybercriminals seek passwords, passcodes, consumer data (such as social security numbers), financial data, or business secrets.

 The goal of spear phishing is to deceive a target into divulging sensitive information by leveraging highly individualized information.
 A spear phishing deception is often backed by in-depth research on a target so that the phishing email, text, or phone call appears personalized.